 How does it work?

 Life insurance is an agreement between you and your insurance company.
 You make regular payments, called premiums, and the insurance company pays your beneficiaries a tax-free lump sum of money when you die.
 With some policies, you get additional benefits to use during your lifetime, like accessing the policy's cash value, which can be used for a down payment on a home.
-However, accessing the cash value will reduce the policy's total cash value and death benefit.
+However, accessing the cash value will reduce the policy's available cash surrender value and death benefit.
 You can also accelerate death benefits and use them for health care needs.

 Which type is best?